Package | 1 pax | 2-3 pax | 4-6 pax | Over 7 |

 - Drinks other than tea and local rice wine;

-- Motor biking protective pants, jacket, gloves, helmet, rain gear and other safety equipment at favorable rental rate;
+- Motor biking protective pants, jacket, gloves, helmet, rain gear and other

 - Train or flight tickets;